-It is the goal of Pinnacle Career Institute to assist every eligible student in procuring financial aid to enable the student to attend our institution.
 Prospective students and their parents are encouraged to visit with the PCI Financial Aid staff for detailed information about various aid programs available.
 The primary responsibility for meeting the costs of education rests with the individual student and their families.
 All financial aid is awarded on the basis of need, regardless of sex, age, race, color, religion, creed or national origin.
-Need is defined as the difference between the cost of education for one academic year and the amount a student and/or family can be reasonably expected to contribute to this cost of education for the same period.
+Need is defined as the difference between the cost of education for one academic year and the amount a student and/or family can be reasonably expected to contribute to the cost of education for the same period.

-Financial Aid Eligibility - Title IV
+Financial Aid Eligibility- Title IV